 When your authentication system needs to handle billions of users, every microsecond of per-user overhead adds up.
-H33's batch architecture achieves sub-microsecond per-user costs, enabling planetary-scale authentication.
+H33's batch architecture achieves sub-microsecond per-user costs by packing 32 biometric templates into a single BFV ciphertext and amortizing every expensive cryptographic operation across the batch.
+The result: 2,172,518 authentications per second on a single node, with each auth completing in approximately 42 microseconds—fully post-quantum secure.

 The Scale Math